Cash flow: keeping small business owners awake at night?

 Fuel prices have soared since the end of COVID-19 restrictions, accelerated further by the Russian invasion of Ukraine in February this year.
 Most businesses have been affected to some degree by increasing fuel costs, either by more expensive logistics or an increase in supplier prices.
 Supply chains across the country are feeling the pressure.
-The rise in energy prices have also contributed to higher overheads – only domestic contracts on standard variable rate tariffs are subject to the recent price cap increases, but rising energy costs (irrespective of the price cap) will still translate to more expense for businesses.
+The rise in energy prices has also contributed to higher overheads – only domestic contracts on standard variable rate tariffs are subject to the recent price cap increases, but rising energy costs (irrespective of the price cap) will still translate to more expense for businesses.

 The next issue is 40-year-high inflation and the resultant cost-of-living crisis.
-In PayPal’s 2022 Business of Change Report, over three quarters of small business owners cite rising cost of living as the biggest threat to them in the coming year.
+In PayPal’s 2022 Business of Change Report, over three-quarters of small business owners cite the rising cost of living as the biggest threat to them in the coming year.
 Not only do inflation and higher cost of living directly add further strain to supply chains but also necessitate salary increases to retain employees struggling with their own finances.
-High employee turnover is expensive, and loss of experienced workers reduces productivity for up to 6 months while a new recruit gets up to speed (potentially costing £25,200 per new hire).
+High employee turnover is expensive, and the loss of experienced workers reduces productivity for up to 6 months while a new recruit gets up to speed (potentially costing £25,200 per new hire).

-The Office For National Statistics distribute a voluntary fortnightly business survey to collect real-time information on issues affecting businesses.
+The Office For National Statistics distributes a voluntary fortnightly business survey to collect real-time information on issues affecting businesses.
 The results of their most recent (at the time of writing this was dated 30 June 2022), half of businesses had experienced increases in the price of goods and services compared to a month earlier.
 Over a third were feeling the effects of the energy price rise.